FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/ds_components/index.rst

 =======================

-These images represent a basic connection diagram for the components that have typically been used to create a Driver Station - these components have typically been purchased from the *FIRST* Storefront (in the "Control and Communication" kit).
+These images represent a basic connection diagram for the components that have typically been used to create a Driver Station.
+These components have typically been purchased from the *FIRST* Storefront (in the "Control and Communication" kit).
 These configurations show sample connections, and in no way represent the only possible way of connecting these components.
 These